nukeykt/Nuked-SC55/README.md

 ## Additional info

-- Nuked SC-55 will listen to the default MIDI IN port.
+- Nuked SC-55 will listen to the specified MIDI IN port (default is port 0).
+Use '-p:<port_number>' command line argument to specify port number.
 To use it with the other applications use external MIDI pipe software (e.g. loopMIDI).

 - SC-55mkII buttons are mapped as such (currently hardcoded):